linydub/azureml-greenai-txtsum/README.md

 More advanced ARM Templates will be available [here](./.cloud).

-## AzureML 2.0 CLI Examples
+## AzureML v2 CLI Examples
 Fine-tuning samples using AML 2.0 CLI could be found [here](./examples).

+# Inference Samples

 ## Jupyter Notebooks
 | Notebook | Description |
 | -------- | ----------- |

 # Support/Feedback
-Please file an issue through the repo or email me at liny62@uw.edu
+Please file an issue through the repo or email me at liny62@uw.edu.
+Feedback is greatly appreciated 🤗